oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The resource server of trust domain A needs to access protected resource in trust domain B. It requires an access token to do so.
 In order to obtain the required access token, the resource server in trust domain A will act as a client.

-(A) The resource server (acting as a client) in trust domain A requests protected resource metadata from the resource server in trust domain B as described in {{I-D.ietf-oauth-resource-metadata}}.
+(A) The resource server (acting as a client) in trust domain A requests protected resource metadata from the resource server in trust domain B as described in {{RFC9728}}.
 It uses the resource metadata to discover information about the authorization server for trust domain B. This step MAY be skipped if discovery is not needed and other means of discovery MAY be used.
 The protected resource in trust domain B returns its metadata along with the authorization server information in trust domain A.

 (B) Once the resource server (acting as a client) in trust domain A identified the authorization server for trust domain B, it requests a JWT authorization grant for the authorization server in trust domain B from the authorization server in trust domain A (it's own authroization server).
 This happens via the token exchange protocol (See [Token Exchange](#token-exchange)).